packit/packit.dev/content/docs/source-git/_index.md

 ### Downstream patches to be applied in the spec file

-In the downstream, it's a common workflow to pick up upstream patches from the master branch, backport them on top of the current version in Fedora, CentOS Stream or RHEL and apply the patches during the build process.
+In the downstream, it's a common workflow to pick up upstream patches from the main branch, backport them on top of the current version in Fedora, CentOS Stream or RHEL and apply the patches during the build process.

 Source-git is perfect for this because patches are stored as git commits and